WUSL: Easy listening and Soft AC

-Country music
+1981–1982: Country music

 On July 3, 1981, the station switched to a "3-in-a-row" country music format as Continuous Country, US-99FM.
 Two months later, co-owned WFIL switched to a more personality and information-leaning country station, while WUSL stuck with a more-music, limited chatter approach.

 But country music's listener base in a northern city such as Philadelphia was not very large, and the station struggled in the ratings.
-As such, WUSL ended the country format shortly after midnight on October 9, 1982; the final country song was "Get into Reggae Cowboy" by The Bellamy Brothers.
+As such, WUSL ended the country format shortly after 1 am on October 9, 1982; the final country song was "Get into Reggae Cowboy" by The Bellamy Brothers.
 The station then went silent for the night before premiering its new format.

-Urban contemporary
+1982-Present Urban contemporary

-LIN Broadcasting decided to target Philadelphia's growing African-American community with a new radio station, challenging the long-established leader in R&B music, WDAS-FM.
-WUSL flipped to a CHR/Urban Contemporary hybrid format (also known as "CHUrban", a forerunner to the rhythmic contemporary format) as "Kiss 99FM".
+LIN Broadcasting decided to target Philadelphia's growing African-American community with a all brand spankin' new radio station by challenging the long established leader in R&B and later Rap music WDAS-FM, so WUSL decided to flipped from a Country format into a new CHR/UC hybrid format (also known as both "CHUrban" and "Crossover" a forerunner to the Rhythmic Contemporary format) as "KISS 99fm".

-WUSL branded as KISS 99fm for a few weeks until late October 1982, when it rebranded as POWER 99fm.
-Within months, the station had surpassed WDAS-FM in the ratings and because of WUSL's success stations around the country adopted the Power branding (but not always with an Urban, CHUrban or CHR format).
-Later in 1982 the station began presenting its annual major concert event simply entitled The POWER 99fm's PowerHouse, but not to be confused to the PBS' kids and teens mystery educational series of the same name.
+WUSL branded as KISS 99fm for a few weeks until January 1983 when they officially introduced as POWER 99fm.
+Within months, the station had surpassed WDAS-FM in the ratings and because of WUSL's success stations around the country adopted the Power branding (but not always with an UC, CHUrban/Crossover, or CHR format).
+Later in 1983 WUSL began presenting its annual major concert event known as The POWER 99fm's PowerHouse (not to be confused with the PBS educational series of the same name).